AuthMe/AuthMeReloaded/docs/converters.md

 **Notes:**
 - Email addresses and last-login timestamps are migrated.
 - Players already present in AuthMe's database are skipped automatically.

 ---

+### OpeNLogin → `openlogin`

+Migrates accounts from the **OpeNLogin** plugin.

+**Requirement:** OpeNLogin must be (or have been) installed on the same server.
+The converter reads its SQLite database file directly — no shared database is required.

+**Source file:** `plugins/OpeNLogin/accounts.db`

+**Before running:**
+1. Set `passwordHash` to `BCRYPT` in AuthMe's `config.yml` — OpeNLogin uses BCrypt exclusively.

+**Notes:**
+- OpeNLogin does not store email addresses or UUIDs; those fields will be empty for migrated accounts.
+- Players already present in AuthMe's database are skipped automatically.

+---